Simonsator/Development-Party-And-Friends-For-Spigot/README.md

 This plugin can be used as a maven dependency for plugins implementing stuff for the Spigot version of Party And Friends.
 You basically should only use this as a dependency if you want to manually convert a Player into a Bukkit Player into an OnlinePAFPlayer.
-All other APIs are the same as in the [BungeeCord version](https://github.com/Simonsator/BungeecordPartyAndFriends) and therefor that one should be used as a dependency, as this is only a very stripped down version of Party And Friends for maven dependency purposes.
+All other APIs are the same as in the [Bungeecord version](https://github.com/Simonsator/BungeecordPartyAndFriends) and therefor that one should be used as a dependency, as this is only a very stripped down version of Party And Friends for maven dependency purposes.

 ## How do I get a Party and convert a Bukkit Player into a PAFPlayer